What will happen to the demonstrators who threw the Colston statue into Bristol Harbour?

-Although a defendant’s own belief that the statue was offensive cannot be a “lawful excuse” for destroying it, a belief that the owner “would have consented if he or they had known of the destruction or damage or its circumstances,” is deemed to be such an excuse under S.5 (2) (a).
+Although a defendant’s own belief that the statue was offensive cannot be a “lawful excuse” for destroying it, a belief that “the person or persons whom he believed to be entitled to consent” to its destruction or damage “would have consented if he or they had known of the destruction or damage or its circumstances,” is deemed to be such an excuse under S.5 (2) (a).

 The Mayor’s dilemma